elibroftw/discord-bot/README.md

         - A game my friend and I made (sends a link to the chat)
 - Youtube Search
     - Search for a video (!yt, !youtube)
-    - See "Listen to Music" for playing songs from YouTube
+    - See "Listen to Music" for playing tracks from YouTube
 - Twitter (DISABLED; Rework pending)
     - Get the latest tweet from a user (!twitter <user>)
     - Search for a twitter user (!tu_search <query>)